PranavSubbaraman/pranavsubbaraman.github.io/_pages/about.md

 {% include base_path %}

-Hi!
-I am currently a research intern at Google and final-year CS undergrad student at UCLA.
-I previously was an AI/ML Intern at Apple two times.
+Hello!
+I'm Pranav, and I'm a final-year CS undergrad student at UCLA.
+I previously was a research intern at Google and an AI/ML Intern at Apple twice.
 I am interested in efficient AI.

 Here are my recent first-author papers: